-- Security, Ethics and Personalisation
+- Security, Ethics and Personalization

-- Developments in Web Personalisation
+- Developments in Web Personalization

-- Mobile Personalisation and Wearable Technology
+- Mobile Personalization and Wearable Technology

-- Personalised Assistive Technology
+- Adaptive Assistive Technology

-- Personalised Learning and Learning Technology
+- Customizable Learning and Learning Technology

-- Personalisation and Inclusive technology
+- Personalization and Inclusive technology

-- Personalisation Transforming User Experience
+- Personalization Transforming User Experience

-- Personalisation for Older Adults
+- Adjustments for Older Adults

-- Personalisation for People with Learning Difficulties
+- Personalization for People with Learning Difficulties

-- AI and Machine Learning for Personalisation
+- AI and Machine Learning for User Needs

-- Standards for Personalisation
+- Standards for Personalization

-- Personalization Using Limited or Small Data
+- Adapting to User Need Using Limited or Small Data

-- Infrastructure for Broad Personalisation
+- Infrastructure for Broad Personalization

 As is true every year, don’t be deterred by the theme; other related papers dealing with topics related to digital accessibility and universal access are also welcome.
 These might include, but are not limited to: ageing, cognition, culture, dexterity, disability, diversity, health, income, infrastructure, language and mobility, inclusivity, universal design, governance and policy, evaluation and measurement of accessibility, assistive technology engineering, content transformation, user modelling, personalised, adaptable or adaptive interfaces, mobile web and more.